Industry Standards for Plastic UV Protection

 2. Absorption

 For some polymer materials, a coating may not be a practical solution.
-In those cases, most turn to the method of absorption, which is the process through which plastic additives are added to polymer resin.
+In those cases, most turn to absorption, the process by which plastic additives are incorporated into polymer resin.
 It captures and dissipates the incoming UV radiation.
 It then transforms it into heat, safeguarding the polymer bonds.
 Benzotriazoles, Benzophenones, and HALS are the common families of UV absorbers.

 plastic pellets pigmented polymer beads